psipred/DMPfold2/README.md

 ```
 [This step will disappear once we work out the best way to upload the 120 MB network files to GitHub, which has a 100 MB file size limit.]

-This will automatically install NumPy, SciPy and PeptideBuilder if required, and will put the executable `dmpfold` on the path.

 The above steps are sufficient to predict distograms with DMPfold2 from a sequence alignment.
 To generate models, you will need to set up at least one of the following 3 approaches.
-[See the DMPfold2 paper for a comparison of the approaches.]
+See the DMPfold2 paper for a comparison of the approaches.

 ### CNS

-[CNS install instructions.]
+[CNS installation instructions.]

 It is assumed that the `cns_solve_env.sh` setup script has been run before `dmpfold` is called, and hence the `cns` command is available.
 You might want to put it in your bash profile.

 ### Xplor-NIH

-[Xplor-NIH install instructions.]
+[Xplor-NIH installation instructions.]

 When running DMPfold2, the `-x` flag should point to the Xplor-NIH `bin` directory and `-n` can be used to set the number of CPUs for model generation (default 4).